sopra-fs-20-group-15/server/README.md

 The main and only class of this component is the [WordComparer](src/main/java/ch/uzh/ifi/seal/soprafs20/GameLogic/WordComparer.java) itself.
 It has a method that checks the clues and returns a  map that indicates which clues are valid and which ones are not.
 It also has a few of helper classes, which aid in that task.
 There is also a method to check if a given guess was right or not.
 Again, since this class is not meant to be accessed by the client, but is automatically invoked by the game logic component, there is no controller which allows for that.

 ## Launch and Deployment
+This section covers how to launch and deploy the server side of the application.
+To view how to do the same for the client side, please visit the following git repository: https://github.com/sopra-fs-20-group-15/client.git

 ### Building with Gradle